David der Tolhildan

 David der Tolhildan is a 2007 documentary film directed by Mano Khalil and produced in Switzerland.

 Synopsis

 David Rouiller, the son of Claude Rouiller a university Professor and a former President of the Swiss Federal Supreme Court, gives up a comfortable lifestyle in Switzerland and commits his life to the ideals of the Kurdish movement.
-Is he an adventurer, a dreamer, an idealist, a hero?
-Is his commitment visionary or illusionary?
 The film, "David the Tolhildan" encourages viewers to confront their own outlook on oppression, respect, human dignity, freedom, and violence.
-It also provides an impressive, realistic and up-to-date view of the current situation of the Kurdish freedom movement.
+It also provides a view of the situation of the Kurdish freedom movement at the time of its release.